Frequently Asked Questions

 What is the issue with using aluminium composite panels (ACP) or expanded polystyrene (EPS) on buildings?

-These products are combustible and therefore a fire hazard, particularly on buildings with three or more storeys.
+These products are combustible and therefore a fire hazard, particularly on multi-storey buildings.

 The Metropolitan Fire Brigade found that aluminium composite panels contributed to the rapid spread of the Lacrosse Tower fire in 2014.